goatgirl86/Final_Project_Wildfires/README.md

-# The Disasters we live in
+# the Disasters we live in
 ### By: k.E.G.d.
 (Katlin, Enzo, Graham, Danieli)
 ## Project Overview
 ### Purpose